technix/atrament-web-ui/README.md

 npm start
 ```

-The application is available at `http://localhost:8900`.
+The application is available at http://localhost:8900.
 If any source file (Ink or Javascript) is edited, the application automatically restarts with these changes.

 ### Build application for publishing to web
 ```
 npm run build
 ```

 The standalone web application files will be in `build` folder.
+Use `npm run preview` command to test it in browser at http://localhost:4173/.

 ## Create your own game with Atrament Preact UI